 They will never be the same, but they will definitely be better.

-For those who had the narrowest escape; the fear and the near-to-death experience will, forever remain in their hearts and minds and haunt for months and years to come by.
-The pain and the grief caused by the loss is inevitable.
-In such a scenario, picking oneself up and moving on towards the normal lifestyle is very much difficult and challenging.
+For those who had the narrowest escape; the fear and the near-to-death experience will, forever remain in their hearts and minds and haunt them for months and years to come.
+The pain and the grief caused by the loss are inevitable.
+In such a scenario, picking oneself up and moving on towards a normal lifestyle is very much difficult and challenging.

 Wondering how?
 It’s easy.
 Come, visit Nepal!

 Every single dollar that you spend on local food, accommodation, transportation, and other things of your interest becomes a good source of income for the people of Nepal.
 Therefore, paying a visit to Nepal and helping to boost the tourism industry will boost the economy of the country, which is the most required thing at the time of such a crisis.

 Is it still safe to visit Nepal?

-Although the tremble under the Earth is unpreventable, every agency, working to promote the tourism industry are trying their best to minimize the risk and prevent the negative effects of earthquakes as well as other possible natural disasters that might hit Nepal in the coming days.
-Therefore, instead of cancelling your trip, we suggest you to visit Nepal and lend a helping hand for people to bounce back to the normal life.
+Although the tremble under the Earth is unpreventable, every agency, working to promote the tourism industry is trying its best to minimize the risk and prevent the negative effects of earthquakes as well as other possible natural disasters that might hit Nepal in the coming days.
+Therefore, instead of canceling your trip, we suggest you visit Nepal and lend a helping hand for people to bounce back to normal life.

 1 thought on “Best way to help Nepal”

 • Out of 75 districts of Nepal, only 8 are affected.

 • Out of 10 National Parks, only 1 is affected.